-Just outside of Lubbock, Texas is home to the largest peanut crops grown in Texas.
-If you didn’t know this already (I didn’t), Texas is the second largest peanut producing state in the nation.
+Just outside of Lubbock, Texas is home to the most abundant peanut crops grown in Texas.
+If you didn’t know this already (I didn’t), Texas is the second largest peanut-producing state in the nation.
 So, as you can imagine, we saw a lot of peanuts on our tour.
-This means one thing for sure, peanut farmers rely heavily on their peanut crops each year to provide for their families.
+It means one thing for sure; peanut farmers rely heavily on their peanut crops each year to provide for their families.

 Texas Peanut Tour, Farmers, & Recipe

 In my story, I hope to convey to you a better understanding of the peanut industry in Texas.

 Thirteen bloggers from the Dallas/Fort Worth area were invited to Lubbock to learn about the peanut industry in Texas and to share what we learned with our readers.
 I don’t know how long it will stay up, but if you take a peek at the Texas Peanut Board, you will see our photo.
 The Texas Peanut Board, a state organization, supports the Texas peanut industry by focusing on research, education and the promotion of Texas peanuts.
 They have funded merely my voluntary money given by the peanut farmers each time they sell their peanuts.
 It’s a big thing you all!